unrealnerd/restfulprofiles/README.md

 * add patch endpoint
 * use LoggerMessage for performant loggiing instead of logger extension
 * create set up scripts
+* use .netcore secrets to store apikeys
+* set username and passwod for mongodb
+* swarm of containers and handling db in that scenario

 ### Assumptions
 * made use of new id(string- objectID) instead of simple integer column userId with  for mongodb integration